wynsoft/OpenTableSample/README.md

 ## Usage

 Type in a city name and click the `Get` button.
 Once the results are displayed a `Refine` text box will appear.
 This will allow you to filter on the Restaurant Name and Address.

-### Demo

-A live demo is available at https://wynsoft.ca/opentable.